farazfaraz/Internet-Of-Things-hand-gesture-sound-recognition-/README.md

 * Raspberry Pi
 * Pi Camera Module
 * LED
-###### we need RPi 3 and Pi camera module with OpenCV and Tensorflow installed on it.
+###### we need RPi 4 and Pi camera module with OpenCV and Tensorflow installed on it.
 OpenCV is used here for digital image processing.
 The most common applications of Digital Image Processing are object detection, Face Recognition, and people counter.
-### Installing OpenCV
+### Install OpenCV 4 on Raspberry Pi 4 and Raspbian Buster
 We're going to explain you how to install the opencv library onto your raspberry pi using cmake.
 Basically installing this labrary is alittle comprehensive and a complex process.
+##### Let’s review the hardware requirements for this tutorial:
+* Raspberry Pi: This tutorial assumes you are using a Raspberry Pi 4B 1GB, 2GB or 4GB hardware.
+* Operating system: These instructions only apply to Raspbian Buster.
+* 32GB microSD: I recommend the high-quality SanDisk 32GB 98Mb/s cards.
+Before we begin: Grab your Raspberry Pi 4 and flash BusterOS to your microSD.
 ###### Before starting with the installation, you need to configure few things to ensure proper installation of OpenCV.
 ### Step 1: Expanding File System
 Why we're doing this is that, it expands the file system and there is no shortage of space on the system that we are working.